How Long Does it Take for Wood Filler to Dry?

 What can I use to fill larger holes in wood?

-(You can check out the best wood fillers here!)
+(You can check out the best exterior wood fillers and drillable wood fillers available in the market today.)

-Can I remove the wood filler?
+Can I remove wood filler?
 How can I do so?

 You can remove wood filler easily.
 If you are lucky and the filler is still wet, you can easily remove it with alcohol and scrape it off.
 If you are dealing with petroleum-based fillers, make sure to wear protective gloves.